lambdaclass/zksync-web3-rs/README.md

 - Git: Install Git on your system if you haven't already.
 You can find installation instructions at [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 - zkSync CLI (only if you want to run a localnet): Install the zkSync CLI on your system
+  > This particular CLI command uses Docker under the hood, you should also have Docker installed on your system.
+You can find installation instructions at [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).

   ```bash
   git clone https://github.com/lambdaclass/zksync-cli.git
   cd zksync-cli